 Joe Fairless: We're gonna do a lightning round.
 Are you ready for the Best Ever Lightning Round?

-Joe Fairless: Alright, let's do it.
+Joe Fairless: Alright, well then absolutely let's do it!
 First, a quick word from our Best Ever partners.

 Joe Fairless: Okay, best ever book you've read?

-Joe Fairless: What's a mistake you've made on a transaction?
+Joe Fairless: What's a mistake that you've made on a deal?

 Joe Fairless: Best ever way you like to give back?